What is a "rate lock period"?

 Locking It In

-There are more ways to get a low rate, besides agreeing to a shorter rate lock period.
-A bigger down payment will result in a lower interest rate, since you will have a good deal of equity from the beginning.
-You can pay points to reduce your interest rate over the term of the loan, meaning you pay more initially.
-For a lot of people, this is a good option..
+There are more ways to get a reduced rate, besides opting for a shorter rate lock period.
+A larger down payment will result in a better interest rate, since you're starting out with more equity.
+You can pay points to lower your rate for the term of the loan, meaning you pay more initially.
+One strategy that is a good option for many people is to pay points to bring the rate down over the term of the loan.
+You'll pay more initially, but you will come out ahead, especially if you keep the loan for the full term.

 Got a Question?